telekom/wikipedia-22-12-de-dpr/README.md

 ### Questions

-The dataset has a total of 786,353 questions (train + test).
-That is an average of 5.84 questions per context.
+- the train dataset contains 757,167 questions
+- the test dataset contains 29,186 questions

 We have a maximum of 6 questions per context.

 ### Formal Imperative Questions

+- the train dataset contains 762,076 formal imperative questions
-The dataset contains 793,143 formal imperative questions (train + test).
+- the test dataset contains 29,404 formal imperative questions

 An imperative question is a type of question that is phrased as a command or an instruction.
-That is an average of 5.89 formal imperative questions per context.
 We have a maximum of 6 formal imperative questions per context.

 ### Informal Imperative Questions

+- the train dataset contains 712,383 informal imperative questions
-The dataset contains ??? informal imperative questions (train + test).
+- the test dataset contains 27,548 informal imperative questions

 An imperative question is a type of question that is phrased as a command or an instruction.
-That is an average of ??? informal imperative questions per context.
-We have a maximum of 6 formal imperative questions per context.
+We have a maximum of 6 informal imperative questions per context.

 ### Data Files

 #### Version 2

-- training data (129,591 context passages): `data/wikipedia-22-12-de-train-data-v2.json.gz`
+- training data: `data/wikipedia-22-12-de-train-data-v2.json.gz`
-- test data (5,000 context passages): `data/wikipedia-22-12-de-test-data-v2.json.gz`
+- test data: `data/wikipedia-22-12-de-test-data-v2.json.gz`

 #### Version 1 (outdated)